antonagestam/phantom-types/README.md

 You go ahead and use this function across your project, until suddenly you run into a subtle issue that you didn't think of: this function raises `StopIteration` when passed an empty iterable.
-In functional programming terms this is due to the function being _partial_, it specifies that it takes `Iterable` as argument, but in reality we would need a narrower type to describe the set of valid arguments, and make the function _total_.
+In functional programming terms this is due to the function being [_partial_][totality], it specifies that it takes `Iterable` as argument, but in reality we would need a narrower type to describe the set of valid arguments, and make the function _total_.

 You need to deal with the problem at hand so you go ahead and adjust all the call sites of your function, and you now end up either asserting that the iterables are non-empty,